veterantechio/.github/CONTRIBUTING.md

 *   [Submitting a pull request](#submitting-a-pull-request)
 *   [Resources](#resources)

-Rocky Top Solutions consists of several sub-businesses that all have their own separate projects/microservices most of white are relatively small and narrowly focused on one particular working unit of the overall application.
+Veteran Technologies consists of several sub-businesses that all have their own separate projects/microservices most of which are relatively small and narrowly focused on one particular working unit of the overall application.
 Try and pick the right place and project to contribute to so we can help you faster.